AbleDabble/Held-karp-Javascript/README.md

 # Held-karp-Javascript
 Implementation of held-karp using dynamic programming for JS

-Using bitmask to to keep track of different attempted combinations.
-Performs bottom up memoization.
+Finds the best route through any set of points.
 Input is an adjacency matrix.
+Does not use specific starting location.